 Moderate your use of this tactic, but remember it certainly can be useful when used correctly!

-Another way to use clove oil is by mixing it with almond oil and use as a “VapoRub” on the chest region.
+Another way to use clove oil is by mixing it with almond oil and use as a topical rub on the chest region.

-If you have skin sensitivity, never keep this clove oil directly on your skin!
-Instead, dilute it first and then apply to your skin.
+If you have skin sensitivity, never put clove oil directly on your skin!
+Instead, dilute it first with a carrier oil (for example, olive oil) and then apply to your skin.

 In the “pursed lip breathing technique,” inhalation is done through the nose, and exhalation through “pursed lips.”

-While practicing this breathing technique, you can sit or lie down.
+While practicing the diaphragmatic breathing technique, you can sit or lie down.
 However, you must concentrate on your breathing.

-Breathing should be done through the nose.
-During inhalation in this process, the abdomen must go out.
-Exhale by pushing out the air and abdomen inside.
+Breathing should be done through the nose, and during inhalation in this process, the abdomen must go out.
+Then, you exhale by pushing out the air and abdomen inside.